aseanic/aseanic.github.io/README.md

 * The VOD playlist contains more than 3000 movies, and grouped according to language
 * To widget them use pvr://recordings/tv/active?view=grouped for Arctic Fuse Mod Skin.
 * Can rename it to "VOD" if you like.
 The group-logo param is not supported in kodi so the widget will appear blank.

-To access to the movie, Click & Hold to bring up Browse Into menu dialog.
-Click that to browse by language thus preventing all 3000+ movies in one go.

-Note: Slyguy Youtube AutoTrailer is not supported currently for the VOD but working fine on others.
+Note: Youtube AutoTrailer is not supported currently for the VOD but the trailer is working fine